ixpesim interface

 Note

-New in version 16.13.0: Over the years the inter-operation between ixpeobssim and ixpesim has improved at the point that it is now possible to simulate a simple celestial point source in ixpesim and feed the output back in to XSPEC for a fully-fledged spectro-polarimetric fitting.
+Added in version 16.13.0: Over the years the inter-operation between ixpeobssim and ixpesim has improved at the point that it is now possible to simulate a simple celestial point source in ixpesim and feed the output back in to XSPEC for a fully-fledged spectro-polarimetric fitting.

-New in version 19.0.0: This is the first version with partial support of the concept of photon lists, i.e., list of photon energies, times and coordinates at the top of the Be window that can be fed into ixpesim to simulate arbitrary source models.
+Added in version 19.0.0: This is the first version with partial support of the concept of photon lists, i.e., list of photon energies, times and coordinates at the top of the Be window that can be fed into ixpesim to simulate arbitrary source models.
 Note this new functionality requires ixpesim version 13.6.0 or later.

-New in version 21.3.0: This version saw a complete refactoring of the photon list mechanism, and it is the first in which the latter can be considered fully functional, including the projection of the photon direction in the sky, with vignetting and dithering fully taken into account.
+Added in version 21.3.0: This version saw a complete refactoring of the photon list mechanism, and it is the first in which the latter can be considered fully functional, including the projection of the photon direction in the sky, with vignetting and dithering fully taken into account.
 This version requires ixpesim version 13.10.0 or later.

 The basic work-flow for the inter-operation of ixpeobssim and ixpesim reads basically as follows: